-(Continued from Page One) one in the morning, between six o'clock and nine o'clock to the centre; and one in the afternon from three o'clock to six o'clock from the centre.
-A noticeable feature about the city is that the type and nationalities are constantly changing.
-For instance, the speaker said, where there was once a German colony, one might now find that location to be a repilca of Italy, and so on.
-Another manifest reality je the approximateness of wealth to absolute poverty, as when a large building is being erected one will find nearby men of the street living in piles of stones-their only habitation and refuge.
+(Continued from Page One)

+One in the morning, between six eclose, and nine eclock to the centre and one in the cites to the centre and one in the cites to the centre.
+A noticeable feature about the city that the type and mitigality that the type and mitigality constantly changing.
+For instance, we speaker said, where there was one a German colony one might now find that location to be a replica of Italy, and so on.
+Another manifest reality is the approximateness of wealth to absolute poverty, as when a large building is being erected one will find nearby men of the street living in piles of stones-their only habitation and refuge.

-People of all nations are found in Chicago and some believe that its present population of four million will increase in the next twenty-five years to ten or more million, although Mr. Weaver was inclined to flangues with this thought.
-A moderate of the privileges, such as telephone service lights, water systems, etc. and can still remain more content than if actually moved into the city.
+People of all nations are found in Chicago and some believe that its present populating of four million will increase in the part twenty-divergants for nor more million, although Mr. Weaver was unclined to disagree with this thought.
+A promise of the control of the country city, can avail themse will remain more content than if actually moved into the city.